 Actively involved in her community, Dr. Marston’s current service includes; chairing the AZ Historical Society Museum Exhibits and Education Committee and the Phoenix Historic Neighborhoods Coalition and serving on the Best Education Practices Conference Committee, the Encanto Village Planning Committee, the Downtown Voices Coalition, Inc., Steering Committee and the Salvation Army Citadel Advisory Council, among others.

-Dr. Marston currently works part-time for the Arizona Department of Education, coaching school principals in other districts.
+Dr. Marston also previously worked part-time for the Arizona Department of Education, coaching school principals in other districts.

 She is a graduate of both the University of Arizona (B.A.) and Arizona State University (M.A, Ph.D., and College of Education Hall of Fame)